User738git/GTKAero/README.md

 To make the transparent background match your titlebar colour, go into GTKAero/gtk-3.0/windows.css and change the box-shadow to a matching colour.

-In Thunar: align the toolbar buttons correctly and uncheck "menubar".
+In Thunar: align the toolbar buttons correctly and uncheck "menubar" (Or "Ctrl" + "M").

 ### Note:
 The commandbar is only a texture and is not clickable in any way.